Alternate format: Implementation guidance: email domain protection (ITSP.40.065 v1.1) (PDF, 773 KB)

 - Rotate DKIM keys annually.

-Compile a list of all domains and subdomains from which your organization sends mail.
+Compile a list of all domains and subdomains from which your organization sends email.
+You can acquire this information from some of the following sources:

 - Existing DNS records of type MX;